Brantley Lake State Park

 Brantley Lake State Park is a state park of New Mexico, United States, located approximately 12 mi north of Carlsbad.
 The park takes its name from Brantley Lake, a man-made reservoir created when Brantley Dam was built across the Pecos River in the 1980s.
 The lake is the southernmost lake in New Mexico, and it is popular for boating and fishing.
 It has a surface area of approximately 4000 acre, but that varies due to the inconsistent flow of the Pecos River and the arid climate in which the lake is located.

-The lake is stocked with bass, white bass, walleye, catfish, bluegill, carp, and crappie, however officials have recently detected high levels of DDT in the fish and the State Parks Department is recommending that the fish not be eaten.
+The lake is stocked with bass, white bass, walleye, catfish, bluegill, carp, and crappie.
+After high levels of DDT were detected in a 2005 study, the State Parks Department recommended that the fish not be eaten; however, that catch-and-release policy was rescinded in 2018.

 The park has 51 developed campsites with electricity, shower facilities, a playground, a visitor center, and other amenities.